HowlingHollow/R-ClassicPalmersPenguinsAnalysis/README.md

 This is one of the most widely created correlation visuals in R. It shows a positive correlation between the total body mass of penguins in grams and the length of their flippers in millimeters.
-This sppecific series of scatterplots also identifies the difference between the three species’ size and native islands.
+This specific series of scatterplots also identifies the difference between the three species’ size and native islands.